A HIGHLY Effective Intensity Technique For Chest Muscle, Targeting Maximum Muscle Fiber Activation

 This is the program I use myself when I want to focus on building lean muscle and strength.

-Nick Nilsson has a degree in Physical Education and Psychology and has been innovating new training techniques for more than 20 years.
+------------------Nick Nilsson has a degree in Physical Education and Psychology and has been innovating new training techniques for more than 20 years.
 Nick is the author of a number of bodybuilding books including "Mad Scientist Muscle", "Muscle Explosion!
 28 Days To Maximum Mass", "Metabolic Surge - Rapid Fat Loss," "The Best Exercises You've Never Heard Of," "Gluteus to the Maximus - Build a Bigger Butt NOW!" and "The Best Abdominal Exercises You've Never Heard Of", all designed to maximize the results you get for the hard work you put into your training.